 To join the GoodBelly 12 Day Challenge, sign up online.
 You can then drink 8oz or one shot per day.
 You can track your daily results via the Belly Tracker app.

 Taking their product for 12 consecutive days will allow you to see how well it works for you.

 They also give some great coupons and follow up on your progress.
-If you are not happy with GoodBelly products, they will give you a refund.
-However, be aware that it can take eight weeks for the refund.
+If you are not happy with GoodBelly products, they will provide you with a refund.
+However, be aware that it can take eight weeks for a refund.

 The intestinal lining sheds cyclically, which also sheds good bacteria, adding to the need to replenish them.

 Where To Buy GoodBelly – What Does GoodBelly Cost?

 You can buy GoodBelly at many natural food stores and conventional grocery stores: Sprouts, Whole Foods Market, and Kroger.
 It is also possible to purchase at the official website.